cap-js/docs/node.js/authentication.md

 [If you want to customize the user ID, please also have a look at this example.](./middlewares#customization-of-req-user){.learn-more}

 ## Authentication Enforced in Production

-In a productive scenario with an authentication strategy configured, for example the default `xsuaa`, all CAP service endpoints are authenticated by default, regardless of the authorization model.
+In a productive scenario with an authentication strategy configured, for example the default `jwt`, all CAP service endpoints are authenticated by default, regardless of the authorization model.
 That is, all services without `@restrict` or `@requires` implicitely get `@requires: 'authenticated-user'`.

 This can be disabled via feature flag `cds.env.requires.auth.restrict_all_services: false`, or by using [mocked authentication](#mocked) explicitly in production.

 ## XSUAA in Hybrid Setup {#xsuaa-setup}